 With severe kyphosis, your doctor at Neurosurgical Specialists of West County may recommend surgery to help minimize the excessive curvature and relieve your symptoms.

 Scoliosis is a condition where the spine curves sideways.
-The condition commonly appears in children and adolescents, and in most cases doesn’t prevent children from living full, active lives.
+The condition may appear in children and adolescents, and in most cases doesn’t prevent children from living full, active lives.

 Scoliosis comes in different forms, including idiopathic, congenital, and neuromuscular.